-Appendix 3: Australian Standard Geographical Classification (ASGC), ABS Cat.
-No. 1216.0
+Appendix 3: Australian Standard Geographical Classification

-The main purpose of the ASGC is for collecting and disseminating geographically classified statistics.
+The Australian Standard Geographical Classification (ASGC) is a tool for collecting and disseminating geographically classified statistics.
 These are statistics with a 'where' dimension.
+The classification has been updated annually during the period the AODTS-NMDS has been operating.
 The ASGC is a hierarchical classification system consisting of six interrelated classification structures: